Darin Ruf Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.01 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.96).

-- Reds pitchers combine to surrender 69 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- Reds pitchers combine to rank 21st in baseball in home runs allowed (70 total, 1.2 per game).

-- Williamson makes the start for the Reds, his fourth of the season.
-He is 0-0 with a 5.02 ERA and 12 strikeouts through 14 1/3 innings pitched.
+- Ashcraft makes the start for the Reds, his 12th of the season.
+He is 3-3 with a 5.55 ERA and 47 strikeouts through 58 1/3 innings pitched.

-- In his last time out on Saturday, the lefty threw 4 1/3 innings against the Chicago Cubs, giving up four earned runs while surrendering six hits.
+- The righty last pitched on Sunday against the Chicago Cubs, when he threw five innings, allowing three earned runs while giving up five hits.

-- In three games this season, the 25-year-old has put up an ERA of 5.02, with 7.5 strikeouts per nine innings.
-Opponents are hitting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.